Shatranj

 Caruana is a multiple-time US Chess Champion, having won the US Championship title on several occasions.
 The US chess scene has long been anchored by his presence, and his domestic title wins come in addition to a dense international schedule that keeps him competing at the top of the world rankings.

 His Candidates appearances span more than a decade of elite chess.
-He has qualified six times, which places him among the most consistent performers at that level in the current generation.
-Across those appearances he has accumulated results that consistently put him in contention while not yet producing a Candidates victory.
+He has qualified seven times, which places him among the most consistent performers at that level in the current generation.
+Across those appearances he has won the event in 2018 and repeatedly returned to contention.

 Caruana at the 2026 Candidates Tournament